-Migration and consolidation projects in the IT field face technical challenges individual to each infrastructure.
+Migration and consolidation projects in the IT field face technical challenges that are individual to each infrastructure.
 Internal IT projects can be executed following well established organizational processes and requirements.

-Projects related to M&A programs face additonal and very unique requirements and constraints.
-These contraints tend to be agile and require to work outside of the well established processes valid for internal projects.
+Projects related to M&A programs face additional and very unique requirements and constraints.
+These constraints tend to be agile and require to work outside of the well-established processes valid for internal projects.
 Especially the constraints provided by the M&A process itself might require immediate adjustments or major changes.

-We are keen to share our experiences to help you to bring your migration activites to a success.
-Ask for a workshop today: firstname.lastname@example.org
+We are keen to share our experiences to help you to bring your migration activities to success.
+Ask for a workshop today: email@example.com

 System monitoring and application monitoring systems sometimes share an intersecting set of “things” they can monitor.
 The fact is that both monitoring approaches have different procedures on how to control.

 The following diagram illustrates the system monitoring approach, where a probe connects to a target and queries data using a dedicated protocol supported by the target (e.g., SNMP, WMI, SSH, etc.).